Ken Ristau, PhD, MA, BA

 The history and theology of the Old Testament and New Testament.

-RELIG 212 - Introduction to Christianity
+RELIG 202 - Introduction to Old Testament/Hebrew Bible

-Browse more courses taught by Kenneth Ristau
+Browse more courses taught by Ken Ristau

 Featured Publications